 PADT, Colorado Office

-The MSME 1-Year program requires 45 quarter credit hours.
-Each quarter we offer five, graduate level 4-quarter credit courses that integrate seamlessly into any individualized MSME program.
+The one-year MS program requires 45 credit hours.
+Each quarter we offer five, graduate-level, four-credit courses that integrate seamlessly into our individualized MS Engineering, Engineering with a Concentration in Management, Mechanical Engineering, Materials Science programs and, in some cases, our Bioengineering program.

-The three course quarter could be done in the Fall or Winter instead, or you can take 4 courses each quarter and end up with 48 quarter credit hours.
+The three-course quarter could be done in the fall or spring instead, or you can take four courses each quarter and end up with 49 credit hours.

-For students with interdisciplinary interests or needs, we allow our students to take courses from Electrical and Computer Engineering and we accept one Business or Law course towards the total credit hour requirements.
+For students with interdisciplinary interests or needs, we allow our students to take courses from electrical and computer engineering and we accept one business course towards the total credit-hour requirements.

 Apply today.
-We are on a continuous enrollment with an estimated 1-month turnaround time on applications.
+We are on a continuous enrollment with an estimated one-month turnaround time on applications.